Jamienie/mds_capstone_bcstats/Proposal/proposal_report_final.md

 ### Timeline

-To stay on target, complete the specified tasks we have scheduled weekly meetings on Tuesday morning with the BC Stats and Friday morning with our mentor Varada Kolhatkar.

-A brief outline of out milestones and deadlines are tabulated below:
+To stay on target we have scheduled weekly meetings on Tuesday morning with BC Stats and Friday morning with our mentor Varada Kolhatkar.
+A brief outline of our milestones and deadlines are tabulated below:

 **Table 1.
 Project Timeline**